golang/pkgsite/doc/frontend.md

 ## Static Assets

 JavaScript assets for pkg.go.dev are compiled from TypeScript files in the content/static/js directory.
-The compiled assets are commited to the repo so the frontend or worker service can be run without any additional steps from a new clone of the project.
+The compiled assets are committed to the repo so the frontend or worker service can be run without any additional steps from a new clone of the project.

 ### Building

 When modifying any TypeScript code, you must run
-`go run ./devtools/cmd/static` before commiting your changes.
+`go run ./devtools/cmd/static` before committing your changes.

 ### Testing